jorendorff/tabletop-games/space-lawyer.md

 > Mr. Smanesh's kind *(plays the "Tachyon refractometer" Evidence card,
 > drawing one to replace it).*

 Phew!
 Not looking good for the Defense.
-Hopefully he's got some Evidence of his own.
+Hopefully it's got some Evidence of its own.

 Each Space Lawyer should always have seven cards in hand.
 Whenever you play a card, draw a card to replace it.